dreamflowyt/webcomdecomp/README.md

 The application uses environment variables to configure the email sending functionality.

-1. Create a `.env` file in the root of the project by copying the example file:
+1. Create a `.env.local` file in the root of the project by copying the example file:
     ```bash
-    cp .env.example .env
+    cp env.example .env.local
     ```
-2. Open the `.env` file and fill in the required values for your SMTP server.
+2. Open the `.env.local` file and fill in the required values for your SMTP server.
 For using Gmail, you will need to generate an [App Password](https://myaccount.google.com/apppasswords).

     ```dotenv
     # Google AI API Key for Gemini models